 Please call David Webster at 504.865.5942 to register via phone, or download and print the Job Notice Form (PDF).

-The Spring Interview Program provides an opportunity to interview students from all Tulane Law School classes in a convenient location.
-This program is directed at firms and organizations that are interested in collecting résumés from and/or interviewing students for part-time positions during the school year, full-time or part-time summer positions and full-time positions starting in the fall.
-The 2014 Spring Interview Program will be held February 18th – 26th and March 11th – 21st at Tulane University Law School (6329 Freret Street, New Orleans, Louisiana).
-If these dates are not convenient, we are happy to accommodate alternative interview arrangements at the law school or via videoconference.
+The annual Spring Interview Program provides an opportunity to interview students from all Tulane Law School classes on the Uptown New Orleans campus.
+The program is directed at firms and organizations that are interested in collecting résumés from and/or interviewing students for part-time positions during the school year, full-time or part-time summer positions and full-time positions starting in the fall.
 Although the Spring Interview Program includes all types of employers, the Public Interest Career Fair portion of the program places an emphasis on attracting public interest and government employers.
+The 2015 Spring Interview Program will be held from February 24th – March 13th Tulane University Law School (6329 Freret Street, New Orleans, Louisiana) with alternative dates available upon request.
+To register for the Spring Interview Program, please complete the 2015 Spring Interview Program Registration Form (PDF) and either fax (504.862.8797) or e-mail it to the Career Development Office.